google/ads-api-report-fetcher/gcp/README.md

 ```
 To better understand what the generator creates for you we recommend to read the following sections.

+>NOTE: if you're installing on Google Cloud Shell then it's worth cleaning npm cache first to make sure you're using the latest versions:
+>`rm -rf ~/.npm/`

 ## Cloud Functions

 We provide several cloud functions that correlate to cli tools: gaarf and gaarf-bq.
 Default name of main function is 'gaarf'